13. Weaponsยถ

 Overall, the damage rate is 140 per second and the ammo consumption rate is 10 per second.
 When the attack stops, it takes 0.5s to restart it.

 13.6.
-Tripmine¶
+Tripmineยถ

 The tripmine is a high explosive that proved to be useful in speedrunning for damage boosting.
 As a weapon, it only admits the primary attack.
-The weapon first traces a line from the player’s gun position to 128 units ahead in the direction of the player’s unit forward vector .
-If the line hits an entity, and if the entity is not a conveyor (i.e. does not have the FL_CONVEYOR
+The weapon first traces a line from the playerโs gun position to 128 units ahead in the direction of the playerโs unit forward vector FL_CONVEYOR flag set), then the weapon will create a monster_tripmine entity on the target surface.
+Specifically, if

-.
+The tripmine entity has very low health of 1, a unit forward vector MOVETYPE_FLY, which ignores gravity.
+Initially, it does not collide with any entity due to being a SOLID_NOT.
 This makes the tripmine impossible to be hit by any line trace and therefore any weapon, except for explosions.
 On spawn, it waits for 0.2s, then initiates the power up process.
-At a high level, this process involves the tripmine entity trying to find the entity it is attached to (hereinafter known as the host entity, the tripmine being the “parasite”) and making sure that entity does not change its origin position and the angles.
+At a high level, this process involves the tripmine entity trying to find the entity it is attached to (hereinafter known as the host entity, the tripmine being the โparasiteโ) and making sure that entity does not change its origin position and the angles.
 In the beginning, it does not know the host entity.
-It tries to find it by tracing a line from to , where is the tripmine origin and is the tripmine’s unit forward vector.
-Then there are three cases that follows:
+It tries to find it by tracing a line from

 - hit its owner (usually the player) or started in solid